rust-stuco/lectures/week10/smart_pointers.md

 # `Rc<T>` Recap

-* Allows sharing data betwen multiple parts of your program
+* Allows sharing data between multiple parts of your program
   * Read-only immutable references without lifetimes
 * Should be used when the last user of the data is unknown
 * Very low overhead for providing this capability